 - Part 5- Appendices

 (See the Self Study Guidelines (.doc) on the Forms, Guides, and Resources page for detailed information about what to include in the self-study.)
 The self study is a collaborative effort involving all faculty in the department or program, with one faculty member usually selected to compile the information and write the final report, in consultation with the Department Chair or Program Coordinator.
-The self-study isconsidered complete when approved by the College and signed by the Dean (see Section 6: College Level Review (.doc) on the Policy and Procedures document) Once approval is received, the program sends a hard copy of the signed self study to the Office of Program Review along with an electronic copy for distribution.
+The Self-Study is considered complete when approved by the College and signed by the Dean (see Section 6: College Level Review on the Procedures and Policy (.doc) for further details).
+Once approval is received, the program sends a hard copy of the signed self study to the Office of Program Review along with an electronic copy for distribution.

 How do we get External Reviewers?
 How many do we need?
 What is their role?
 (Step 3)